certeu/morio/docs/docs/guides/goals/readme.md

 ## Challenges

 Morio is not our first foray into this problem domain.
-Based on our previous experience, we have shortlisted the following challenges as things that _Mori should do better_:
+Based on our previous experience, we have shortlisted the following challenges as things that _Morio should do better_:

 - **More types of data**